wso2/docs-choreo-dev/en/pe-docs/docs/devops-and-ci-cd/deploying-an-application.md

 ## Auto Deploy on Build

-When **Auto Deploy on Build** is enabled, it triggers an automatic deployment of your application to the first lower-level environment upon the completion of each successful build.
+When **Auto Deploy on Build** is enabled, it triggers an automatic deployment of your application to the first environment upon the completion of each successful build.

 !!!
 Note -
     The **Auto Deploy on Build** feature, is disabled by default.
 To enable this feature, toggle on the Auto Deploy on Build option in the **Setup** card.